 17 September 1928 A hurricane in Florida causes 1,800-2,500 people to drown in the waters of Lake Okeechobee.

 18 September 1928 John Logie Baird successfully demonstrates his television system to the General Post Office, transmitting images over 500 meters.

 Juan de la Cierva becomes the first to fly an autogiro (helicopter) across the English Channel, from Croydon to Le Bourget.

 19 September 1928 The marriage of John Ireland (49) to Dorothy Phillips, 30 years his junior, is officially dissolved after less than two years.

-The first “all-talking, all-singing” movie, The Singing Fool, along with Walt Disney’s Steamboat Willie, introducing Mickey Mouse, both with the new synchronized soundtrack, are shown for the first time, in New York.
+The first “all-talking, all-singing” movie, The Singing Fool, is shown for the first time, in New York.

 21 September 1928 Voting for the Swedish Riksdag concludes today with the largest party, the Social Democrats, losing 15 seats.
 Parties of the left and right make gains.

 23 September 1928 The Suite for Orchestra op.3 by Leos Janácek (†0) is performed for the first time, in Brno.

 29 September 1928 A Moorside Suite for brass band by Gustav Holst (54) is performed for the first time, in Crystal Palace, London.